medic/cht-docs/content/en/apps/guides/hosting/monitoring/introduction.md

 Be sure to see how to deploy a solution to [monitor and alert on production CHT instances]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}).
 {{% /pageinfo %}}

-This guide provides both a high level overview of the general considerations for monitoring and alerting with the CHT as well as [a recommended deployment configuration](#grafana-and-prometheus) for monitoring and alerting with Prometheus and Grafana.

 Each deployment will experience different stresses on its resources.
 Be sure to tune any alerting levels in the case of a false positive so that you may avoid them in the future.
 Any thresholds for alerts, and even what is alerted on, is just a guideline, not a guarantee of uptime.